-We may become subject to legislation or regulation seeking to tax and/or regulate high-fat foods or foods otherwise deemed to be "unhealthy."
+We may also become subject to legislation or regulation seeking to tax and/or regulate high-fat foods, foods with high sugar and salt content, or foods otherwise deemed to be "unhealthy."
 If we fail to comply with existing or future laws and regulations, we may be subject to governmental or judicial fines or sanctions.
 In addition, our capital expenditures could increase due to remediation measures that may be required if we are found to be noncompliant with any of these laws or regulations.